-Durable, pneumatic (air filled) tires, with high precision bearings.
+- Durable, pneumatic (air-filled) tires with high precision bearings.
 This means a smooth, comfortable ride for your dog.
+(12″ wheels and larger)

-Although not air filled, the front wheels are made of a soft roll rubber, with the feel and action of an air filled, without the hassle of replacing tubes.
+Although not air-filled, 8″ wheel and smaller are comprised of a soft roll rubber, with the feel and action of an air-filled tire, without the hassle of tube replacement.

-Q. How do I know if my dog is a candidate for a wheelchair?
+Q. How do I know if my dog is a candidate for a Rear Support wheelchair?

 A. If your dog is in overall good health, but having trouble walking, than he or she is a good candidate for a wheelchair.
 We can determine which design is best after evaluating your dog’s front and rear leg strength.
 See Evaluate Your Dog

 Q. I’m not sure whether my dog is a candidate for a Rear Support Wheelchair, or needs a Full Support Wheelchair.